-One of the most important questions a man could ever ask himself is, “Why am I here?”
+Discovering your purpose is one of the most important parts of life.
+That’s why one of the most powerful questions a man could ever ask himself is, “Why am I here?”
 What could possibly be more important than why God made you?
-Personally, I believe the two most important times in a man’s life is when he finally discovers WHO he is (his true IDENTITY) and WHY he is (his PURPOSE).
+Personally, I believe the two most important times in a man’s life are when he finally discovers who he is (his true identity) and why he is (his purpose).

 Step 1: Hang around passionate, purposeful people.

-Let’s face it, the people in our lives will either influence us in a positive way or infect us in a negative way.
+Let’s face it—the people in our lives either will influence us in a positive way or infect us in a negative way.
 As you get closer to finding your purpose, all it takes is the wrong person at the wrong time to discourage you from pursuing it.
-Innocent phrases from those we love and care about the most can extinguish even the most heartfelt desire:
+Innocent phrases from those we love and care about most can extinguish even the most heartfelt desire:

 “You can’t do that.”

 Likewise, if you hang around people who are passionate and know who they are and why they are, they likewise will encourage you to live out your identity and purpose, too.
 As the cliché goes, “Birds of a feather flock together.”
 So, start flying with the eagles and stop hanging around turkeys.

 Step 2: Spend more time by yourself and less time around other people.